Carl Gustaf Dücker: Return to service

 After Charles arrived at Stralsund following his exile in the Ottoman Empire, he assumed control of the city's defence and made Dücker his second-in-command.
-In 1715, despite the Swedes best efforts, they could prevent the Danes, Prussians and Russians from again besieging Stralsund, and Charles was soon convinced by Dücker and his other subordinates to return back to Sweden.
+In 1715, despite the Swedes best efforts, they could prevent the Danes, Prussians and Russians from again besieging Stralsund, and Charles was soon convinced by Dücker and his other subordinates to return to Sweden.
 Dücker volunteered to remain in Stralsund and continued defending the city until December, when he was finally forced to surrender.

 After being taken prisoner, Dücker was allowed to go to Hamburg on a word of honour so he could nurse his wounds.
 He stayed in Hamburg from 1716 to 1717 before travelling to London and then to Gothenburg, arriving there in January 1718.
 In April, Dücker took command of the army stationed in Strömstad and would serve under Charles during the invasion of Norway and the sieging of the Fredriksten fortress.
 Following Charles' death, Dücker took part in the decision to lift the siege and return to Sweden.
 Afterwards, Dücker, along with a few other generals, made a declaration that they would not swear an oath of homage until the royal election was held.
 Following the ascension of Ulrika Eleonora, they then swore the oath.

 According to a myth, shortly after the king's death, Dücker is said to have written a letter to Charles Frederick, Duke of Holstein, urging him to make a claim for the throne and to abolish the absolute monarchy, and that he would have full backing from the military.
 However, due to grief from the king's death, the duke became indecisive and failed to make a decision on the matter, to which Dücker is supposed to have said: Well, if he cannot be a man, then he must be a woman.
 And now it is as good as too late.
 We lack no regent".